danielhmeir/oneness/paths.md

 States of mind

-Oneness is the ultimate state of being.
-In addition, there is a practice of lucid dreaming that expands our understanding of reality.
-There is out of body experience that can happen during a meditation or sleep, if it happens, stay calm, you’ll get back.
+In addition to these 2 paths leading back to Oneness, there is a practice of lucid dreaming that expands our understanding of reality.

+Out of body experience is another phenomenon that can happen during a meditation or sleep, if it happens, stay calm, you’ll get back.
 It can also be trained but there is no need.

-Approaching Union is accompanied by increase in energy, sensitivity, dormant abilities and depth/level of understanding of reality.
+Approaching Oneness is accompanied by increase in energy, sensitivity, dormant abilities and depth/level of understanding of reality.

 There is so much to say about the layers of reality and tremendous energies therein that it is better just to practice.
+One thing worth mentioning is that accumulation of reproductive energy serves as a necessary fuel for the rise of the awareness up the levels of consciousness all the way into Oneness.
+While we are on the topic, sexual union between a man and a woman during her purity creates a tunnel for unification of all layers of creation and a tremendous wave of energy passing through them can take them up into Oneness.
+A single person can also serve as such a tunnel.
+Moving up the layers of reality and consciousness is also the experience of birth on each level.

 You and I are One!